Scheme coverage

 Yardmen (construction scaffolding yards) 1 Nov 1999 72

-LeavePlus covers most electrical trades work.
 An electrical worker is also covered when:

 • working in a factory or doing installation or maintenance work and

-• the employer is contracting with its clients for electrical services work
+• the employer is contracting with its clients for electrical services work.

 Electrical worker including building works, power supply, air conditioning etc. 1 Mar 1978 8